Beautiful Beet Hummus

 Trim off the beet greens and save for another use.
 Scrub the beets well and put into a medium pot covered by a couple of inches with water.
 Set over high heat and bring to a boil.
 Drop the heat a touch until the beets cook at a medium boil until tender enough that you can easily slide a paring knife into the center.
 You don't want any "crunch" to your beets.
 The time will vary depending on how big the beets are and how rapid the boil.
 Use a slotted spoon to remove the beets from the cooking water (don't toss the water, you will need it).

 Cut the beets into quarters and put into the bowl of a food processor fitted with a metal blade.
-Add 1 tablespoon of the beet cooking water, the almonds, olive oil, lemon juice, garlic, and a pinch of salt.
+Add 1 tablespoon of the beet cooking water, the almonds, olive oil, lemon juice, garlic, salt.
 Turn on the processor and let it run until the beets turn into a fine puree.
 If it seems too thick, add another tablespoon or 2 of beet cooking water and puree again.
 Taste it and add more salt if needed.